Montjuïc Castle

 • The moat

-The most comfortable way to reach the castle is by taking the Montjuïc Cable Car at the Telefèric de Montjuïc stop on the Red Route of Barcelona Bus Turístic.
+The most convenient way to reach the castle is by taking the Montjuïc Cable Car from the Telefèric de Montjuïc stop on the Red Route of the Barcelona Bus Turístic.

-• Did you know?
-In 1792, Montjuïc Castle was where the French astronomer Pierre Méchain defined a new measuring unit: the metre.
-This is why there is a sculpture in homage to the metre in the castle’s moat and a commemorative plaque on the tower.
+- In 1792, from Montjuïc Castle, the Frenchman Pierre-André Méchain defined a new unit of measurement: the metre.
+That’s why there’s a sculpture in tribute to the metre in the castle’s moat and a commemorative plaque on the tower.